stronnag/mwptools/docs/manual/docs/mwp_support.md

 Different outcomes (including crash / not crash) may be experienced using different display environments.

-If you experience an issue using Wayland, you can force {{ mwp }} to use XWayland, which may behave better.
-Such issues are sometimes deep in system libraries (GTK, OpenGL, Wayland).

-To force XWayland:

-* From the command line
+mwp (and other applications) can have a problem with OpenGL and the Wayland compositor.
+Typcially this is manifest by being unable to pick mission WP icons for large (>40 point) missions.

+On non-WSL platforms, mwp forces XWayland over Wayland to mitigate this.
+You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
+This will override mwp's default behaviour.

+    # set XWayland
-        GDK_BACKEND=x11 mwp
+    GDK_BACKEND=x11
+    # set Wayland
+    GDK_BACKEND=wayland

-* If that improves matters, add the setting to [the configuration file](mwp-Configuration.md#cmdopts).
+If that improves matters, add the setting to [the configuration file](mwp-Configuration.md#cmdopts).